 Regulatory Factors To Be Aware Of

-Going into a medical center across the border without doing proper research can often lead to potentially disastrous results.
-A trustworthy medical facility will abide by a number of regulatory factors.
+Going into a medical center across the border without proper research can often lead to potentially disastrous results.
+A trustworthy medical facility will abide by many regulatory factors.

-For example, immediate red flags should go up if the clinic you’re visiting doesn’t require its physicians to be board certified.
-You should also check if the facility offers laboratory services, or if they’re HIPAA complaint.
+For example, immediate red flags should go up if the clinic you visit doesn’t require its physicians to be board certified.
+You should also check if the facility offers laboratory services or if they’re HIPAA compliant.

 All of these factors, and much more, will determine the quality control of the medical facility.
 More often than not, doctors in Mexico aren’t required to follow these guidelines.